nao1215/osinfo/README.md

-# osinfo - Get HW / SW information for Linux/Mac/Unix.
+# osinfo - Get HW / SW information
 TBD
 # How to use
 TBD